-Fish without fins and scales, such as shellfish, and predatory or scavenger birds like hawks and eagles are also off-limits.
+Fish with fins and scales are acceptable in both kosher and halal diets, while predatory or scavenger birds like hawks and eagles are off-limits.

 Halal diets restrict alcohol, pork, foods that contain blood, and meat from certain types of animals.
 Kosher diets also limit pork, shellfish, and meat from specific animals and animal parts.

 Both halal and kosher diets have guidelines regarding how meat should be slaughtered prior to consumption.

 For meat to be considered kosher, it must be butchered by a shochet, which is a person trained to slaughter animals in accordance with Jewish laws.